unicode-org/icu/icu4c/source/data/icu4j-readme.txt

 1. Download and build ICU4C.
-For more instructions on downloading and building ICU4C, see the ICU4C readme at: http://source.icu-project.org/repos/icu/icu/trunk/readme.html#HowToBuild
+For more instructions on downloading and building ICU4C, see the ICU4C readme at: http://source.icu-project.org/repos/icu/icu/trunk/readme.html#HowToBuild (Windows: build as x86, Release otherwise you will have to set 'CFG' differently below.)

 2. Step 2 depends on whether you are on a Windows or a Unix-type platform.

-*Windows*  (note: still in progress.)
+*Windows*

 2a.
 On the command line, cd to $icu4c_root\source\data.

 2b.
-Do
+On the command line,
         nmake -f makedata.mak ICUMAKE=$icu4c_root\source\data\  CFG=x86\Release JAR="$jdk_bin\jar" ICU4J_ROOT=$icu4j_root  icu4j-data-install

-       Continue with step 3, in Java:
+       Continue with step 3 below, in Java:

 *Linux*